intelligent002/sync-to-async/readme.md

 This project demonstrates a scalable architectural pattern for REST APIs that return synchronous responses to clients while handling processing asynchronously in the background.

-It addresses several limitations of traditional worker-based systems with internal buffers:
+This approach addresses several limitations of traditional worker-based systems with internal buffers:

 - Long-running tasks block shorter ones (no reordering or prioritization)
 - Worker-local queues limit burst-handling capabilities